Amélie de Montchalin: Political career

-On 27 March 2019, Montchalin was appointed as Secretary of State for European Affairs, succeeding Nathalie Loiseau.
-She served in this post until July 2020, when she was promoted to become Minister for Transformation and Public Service.
-She left the Borne government in July 2022 after her defeat at the 2022 French legislative election.
+On 27 March 2019, she was appointed as Secretary of State for European Affairs, succeeding Nathalie Loiseau.
+She served in this post until July 2020, when she was promoted to become Minister of Public Transformation and Service in the Castex government.
+She became Minister of Ecological Transition and Territorial Cohesion in the Borne government but resigned in July 2022 just over a month in this position after her defeat against Socialist Jérôme Guedj at the 2022 legislative election.